BOYS SOCCER: Explorers capture sectional championship

-FREEBURG – The Marquette boys soccer brought home some more hardware on Friday night.
+FREEBURG – The Marquette Catholic boys soccer team brought home some more hardware on Friday night.

 The Explorers captured their third sectional championship in program history after edging the Althoff Crusaders 2-1 in the Class 1A Freeburg Sectional championship match at Freeburg High School, exactly a week after winning a regional title at its home pitch at Gordon Moore Park.